Bellingham Bells: 2025

 Chihiro Sato was named the league's pitcher of the week on June 9.

 The Bells clinched the North Division first half title and their fifth straight playoff appearance on July 1 following Wenatchee's loss to Kamloops.

 On July 8, it was announced that Devyn Hernandez (Cal State San Bernardino), Nate Kirkpatrick (VCU), Andrew Lamb (USC), Brock Sell (Stanford) and Preston Watkins (Texas A&M Corpus Christi) were selected to represent the Bells in the 2025 All Star Game.

 Pitcher Ty Van Dyke (Stetson) was drafted by the St. Louis Cardinals in the tenth round of the 2025 Major League Baseball draft.
 Former Bells players Hunter Alberini, Will Cresswell, Cody Delvecchio and Ryan Heppner were also drafted.

 The Bells improved on their 32-22 record from the previous season.
 The team finished with a 33-21 record and took second in the North Division.
 Watkins finished with forty strikeouts.
 69,291 total fans attended Bellingham's twenty-seven home games for an average of 2,566 fans per game.

 The Bells hosted the AppleSox in the North Divisional Series and won the series two games to one.
 The Bells travelled to Edmonton to face the Riverhawks in the North Division Championship Game winning 5-2.
 The Bells traveled to Portland to face the Pickles in the WCL Championship Game winning 2-1.

+2026

+Manager Ed Knaggs departed from Bellingham on December 2nd, 2025 after accepting an assistant coaching position at Gonzaga University.
+On February 5th, 2026, it was announced that former Chicago White Sox scout Alan Regier would become the team's new manager.

+The Bells improved on their 33-21 record from the previous season.
+The team went 36-18 and finished second in the north division.
+Infielder Noah Cassie finished fourth in the league with eight home runs hit.

+Former Bells Roman Martin and Dean West were invited to the 2026 MLB Draft Combine.

+Aspen Alexander, Noah Cassie, Charlie Decker, Jaden Jackson, and Jake Lyall represented the Bells at the WCL All Star Game in Victoria.
+Lyall was responsible for a sacrifice fly in the North All Stars' 4-5 loss.

+Former Bells Roman Martin, Dean West, and Issac Yeager were selected in the 2026 Major League Baseball draft by the Athletics, Toronto Blue Jays, and Chicago White Sox respectively.
+Furthermore, Trevor Moore signed as an undrafted free agent with the Washington Nationals.

+The Bells qualified for the postseason for the sixth straight season as a wildcard.
+The Bells hosted the Nanaimo NightOwls in the North Division Series winning two games to one.
+The Bells travelled to Wenatchee to face the AppleSox in the North Division Championship Game but were blown out 4-18 to end their title defense.